nreaLms/halflife-featureful/README.md

 * Configurable sound volume for apache and osprey rotors.
 * Human grunts take into account allies that are not in their squad when checking for friendly fire.
 * Security guards now check for friendly fire too.
+* Security guards can be spawned with gun drawn.

 ### Alien slave features